singingwolfboy/flask-dance/README.rst

     $ pip install Flask-Dance

-Or if you're planning on using the `SQLAlchemy`_ token storage backend:
+Or if you're planning on using the `SQLAlchemy`_ backend:

 .. code-block:: bash